cabraham/Books/velocityeffect.md

 ##### Spillovers That Emerge at Scale

-> Just because you deesign something to have one effect doesn't mean it won't yield other effects too
+> Just because you design something to have one effect doesn't mean it won't yield other effects too

 *General equilibrium effects* - shifts in an overall market or system that likely don't manifest on a small scale